 I decided to share this shot from our Feb 2014 workshop at Jokulsarlon.
 Auroras at this beautiful Iceland location can be incredible.
 Jokulsarlon is the best place in the world to photograph Northern Lights.
-We run several popular photo tours to Jokulsarlon.
-Northern lights are quite common if you are on a Multi-day photo tour.
-During the Winter months, our photo tours have quite a high success rate.
+We run several popular photo trips to Jokulsarlon.
+Northern lights are quite common if you are on a long photo tour.
+During the Winter months, our tours have quite a high success rate.

 Northern Lights & Magic cloth

 Magic cloth long exposure.
 Use the Magic Cloth Technique.

 For recording the foreground or reflections in a night scene the Magic Cloth Technique functions wonderfully.
 For sucessfull Magic Cloth Method the # 1 requirement is having a long exposure, so you can control the exposure to different parts of the scene with a dark cloth or card.
 Although I have found a large mitten works just fine.
 The only real necessity is a straight edge to the material or card.

 I begin with a bunch of 30 second exposures at iso1600 and f/2.8, I ‘ll introduce the Magic Cloth at numerous times, such as 20 or 10 seconds until I’ve found the exposure that works best for the sky.
 At night you cannot trust your picture preview for the correct exposure or you will have badly under exposed northern lights photos.
 It’s good to check that the exposure is creeping within the half-way line on the histogram and not too bunched up on the left.
 If it is a night picture, the histogram is going to be left biased.
 Once you have the correct histogram, you may use the preview screen to judge the exposure.

 The technique requires a bit of extra exposure time as the allowance of extra exposure at the top of the scene will necessitate that the low element of the scene will soon be coated for longer when compared to a simple promenade technique.